Towards Out-Of-Distribution Generalization: A Survey: Supervised Model Learning for OOD Generalization

-Moreover, Kuang \textit{et al.}\cite{DBLP:journals/corr/abs-2006-04381} subsample the data to reduce the confounding effects induced by the distributional shifts.
-Wang \textit{et al.}\cite{DBLP:conf/ijcai/WangFKSLW20} incorporate the decorrelation mechanism into clustering and achieve better clustering performance under data selection bias.
-Zhang \textit{et al.}\cite{DBLP:conf/mm/ZhangJWKZZYYW20} propose a Deconfounded Visio-Linguistic Bert framework to mitigate the potential data biases.
-And Yuan \textit{et al.}\cite{9428205} propose to identify causal features with meta-learning mechanism for OOD generalization.
+Subsequent studies building upon StableNet~\cite{zhang2021deep} have extended the feature decorrelation-based reweighting techniques to the areas of graph data~\cite{fan2021generalizing} and natural language understanding~\cite{dou2022decorrelate}.
+Additionally, \citet{zhang2022towards} has broadened the scope of the OOD problem to object detection, examining the impact of distribution shifts in that field.
+In another extension, \citet{DBLP:journals/corr/abs-2006-04381} adopt subsampling techniques to mitigate the confounding effects brought about by distributional shifts.
+Also, by integrating the decorrelation mechanism, \citet{DBLP:conf/ijcai/WangFKSLW20} is able to enhance clustering performance even under data selection bias.
+Further, \citet{DBLP:conf/mm/ZhangJWKZZYYW20} propose a Deconfounded Visio-Linguistic Bert framework aimed at curbing potential data biases.
+Meanwhile, \citet{9428205} introduce a method for identifying causal features using a meta-learning mechanism for OOD generalization.